blacksnowmartin/HoodieGang/Map.md

      - Wallet integration for tracking and transferring tokens to users.

 ### Design Integration in Figma:
-- You can prototype how these features might look visually in **Figma**, showing wallet connections, transaction flows, NFT galleries, or premium content access buttons.
+- We can prototype how these features might look visually in **Figma**, showing wallet connections, transaction flows, NFT galleries, or premium content access buttons.
 - After completing the UI/UX design, implement the front-end using **HTML, CSS, JavaScript**, and web3 libraries like **ethers.js** or **web3.js**.

-Would you like assistance with setting up a particular feature?